 Many companies will also post jobs on Twitter and by following the companies you want to work for you will be able to keep up with their news.
 Try to find companies who work in your chosen sector and even the same areas as you.

 Companies do not mind being contacted for job opportunities on Twitter, so why not reach out?
 They will be able to give you valuable advice on the things that you should be doing to find a job.

 Social media is a great way to make that first point of contact.
 Lots of career sites will have their own Twitter streams and will have regular updates on opportunities in that field, these are worth following.
-By using these methods you are more likely to get your name out there and in the end get a job.
-Social networking can help you find out a lot about a company and the people they have been employing.
+By using these methods you are more likely to get your name out there and in the end, get a job.
+Social networking can help you find out a lot about a company and the people it has been employing.
 So get out there and tweet.